Back

 N Seoul Tower on top of the hill at sunset

-while my camera was on the tripod to shoot the sunset, I turned my iPhone to the N Tower…
+While my camera was on the tripod to shoot the sunset, I turned my iPhone to the N Tower…

-Namsan Park is the public park of the Nam mountain.
-It’s maintained by the city government and has panoramic views of Seoul.
+Namsan Park is the public park of Nam Mountain.
+It's maintained by the city government and has panoramic views of Seoul.
 Seoulites have a true passion for hiking, so this is a very popular spot among locals, as well as among the tourists going to visit the N Seoul Tower.

 Today, the N Seoul Tower is divided into three main sections: the N Lobby, N Plaza, and the N Tower.
 You'll find shops, a revolving restaurant and the observatory deck.